cstef

 The function uses a sponge construction, but what the hell is even this thing?
 Let's take a look!

-1. XOR (denoted xorxor) the message-part m_im_i with the register rr bit-by-bit
+1. XOR (denoted ) the message-part with the register bit-by-bit

-2. Scramble the whole register ss (rr and cc) altogether to produce a new state s's' by applying ff The function ff needs to generate a pseudo-random permutation of the bits in ss
+2. Scramble the whole register ( and ) altogether to produce a new state by applying The function needs to generate a pseudo-random permutation of the bits in

 1. Pass on the state to the next iteration